kumar-akshay324/terminal-commands/README.md

 * General Commands

-	`git init .` 					// Initialize git in a local folder `git status`					// Check status of repository to see tracked/committed/unco `git diff`						// Check the difference and edits in new uncommitted files `git branch`					// Check the branches available
+	`git init .` 					// Initialize git in a local folder `git clone remote_git_url`		// Clone a remote repository to a local location `git status`					// Check status of repository to see tracked/committed/unco `git diff`						// Check the difference and edits in new uncommitted files `git branch`					// Check the branches available
 	`git tag`						// Check the tags available
-	`git reset --hard`				// Reset the all changes and get to master branch `git log`						// See history for commits, messages and authors
+	`git reset --hard`				// Reset the all changes and get to master branch `git log`						// See history for commits, messages and authors `git blame <file_name>`			// List the changes, date and authors for the file

 * Configure user credentials